Leadership Mentoring Programs for Managers

-1. Give them access to mentors, coaches and advisors.
+1. Give them access to mentors, coaches, and advisors.

 Managers clearly need training.
 Yes, some companies do send managers through training courses, but as the Roots surveyed showed, these programs are lacking.
 Formal training and courses can only take a person so far.
 For example, learning the concepts of giving feedback in a class and actually sitting in front of your employee and telling him he is not performing as expected are two very different things.

 We need to give our managers on-the-job support and guidance that will help them take the concepts they learn in training and apply them in a real-world setting.
-Access to mentors, coaches and advisors can make all the difference for managers as they attempt to apply what they have learned (assuming they even received formal training).
-These advisors can also provide knowledge and insights in those instances when no formal training is available.
+Access to mentors, coaches, and advisors can make all the difference for managers as they attempt to apply what they have learned (assuming they even received formal training).
+These mentors can also provide knowledge and insights in those instances when no formal training is available.
 Having someone by the managers’ side and supporting them as they make their way in the world of management can have a positive effect on the managers, the employees they oversee, and the organization itself.